 Aside from the beading.
 There are other aspects of double-glazed windows that factor into whether or not they are secure and safe enough.
 Firstly, modern double-glazed windows should be fitted with appropriate locks.
 The common choice by many companies is for multipoint locks incorporating shoot bolts, along with push-button key-locking mechanisms on the handles.

 These additional measures provide another layer of protection against would-be thieves and intruders.

 Badly maintained windows obviously increase the risk your property has of being burgled.
 It goes without saying that it’s imperative you take the appropriate care of your double-glazed windows, according to the manufacturer’s instructions.
 When windows aren’t maintained adequately, they can be more prone to damage and more susceptible to forced entry.

 If you have modern double-glazed windows that have been installed in recent years, you really have no need to worry about break-ins.
-If you’re in the market for new windows for your property and are considering double glazing, consider us to ensure you get the necessary internal beading and other safety features used in the construction and installation.
+Are you’re in the market for new windows for your property and are considering double glazing?.
+Consider us to ensure you get the necessary internal beading and other safety features used in the construction and installation.